tangollama/cis411_lab1/labreports/LAB.md

 Based on [this](https://docs.google.com/presentation/d/1UnU0xU0wF1l8pAB8trtLpdM0yuskx66jTFJzd64nsjU/edit#slide=id.g439b9c6866_2_53) and [this](https://docs.google.com/presentation/d/1-VZfAFoBVr6ijNepKAtRA7JoAQsV2Jlbf2l1WPDMhI0/edit) presentation:

 1) Document two use cases of your choosing:<br/>
-2) Highlight a [table](https://www.tablesgenerator.com/markdown_tables) of at least **four models, views, and controllers** needed to produce this project:<br/>
+2) Highlight a [table](https://www.tablesgenerator.com/markdown_tables) of at least **four models, views, and controllers** needed to produce this project:<br/><br/>

 Both the 2 use cases and the table are in this [spreadsheet](https://docs.google.com/spreadsheets/d/1wJGX0KvONKKr31ELXoccJqDb_Ce_XQcLfyW1UQiJGx4/edit?usp=sharing).<br/><br/>

-3) Generate and [embed](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#images) at least one diagram of the interaction between an Actor from the Use Cases, and one set of Model(s), View(s), and Controller(s) from the proposed architecture, including all the related / necessary services (ex: data storage and retrieval, web servers, container tech, etc.)<br/><br/>
+3) Generate and [embed](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#images) at least one diagram of the interaction between an Actor from the Use Cases, and one set of Model(s), View(s), and Controller(s) from the proposed architecture, including all the related / necessary services (ex: data storage and retrieval, web servers, container tech, etc.)

-The diagram can be found [here](https://docs.google.com/drawings/d/1Nv9ZRuDwvTA9LeLYFbo0K0rlJPx-HFwy50KNTDmHeB0/edit?usp=sharing).<br/>
+The diagram can be found [here](https://docs.google.com/drawings/d/1Nv9ZRuDwvTA9LeLYFbo0K0rlJPx-HFwy50KNTDmHeB0/edit?usp=sharing).

 # Step 2: Enhancing an Architecture
 After an initial release and a few months of operation, Serve Central encounters a tremendous growth opportunity to extend their service and provide a volunteer recuitment and management interface to __four__ of the primary volunteer entities in the United States.
 As such, a reevaluation of the architecture is required, one that allows: